cironis-adam/Code-Challenge/README.md

 # Code-Challenge

-In order for Volta to objectively measure a fullstack candidate's fundamental JavaScript skills, candidates will create a simple web application using the MVC framework of their choice to acheive 2's and 3's (out of 3) in 6 domains set forth by the challenge evaluation rubric.
+In order for Volta to objectively measure a fullstack candidate's fundamental JavaScript skills, candidates will create a simple web application using the MVC framework of their choice to achieve 2's and 3's (out of 3) in 6 domains set forth by the challenge evaluation rubric.
 Candidates should expect to spend about two hours on the challenge, use Git for version control, and provide local development documentation.

 ### SMART Goal (A.K.A. why you’re being asked to complete a coding challenge)